SSL certificate creates a secure connection and builds your customers’ trust

 HTTPS stands for hypertext transfer protocol secure.
-This protocol eliminates data theft possibility via the SSL certificate installed.
+This protocol eliminates any data theft risks via the SSL certificate installed.
 So, when the ‘S’ is added to HTTP, data transportation is safe.

-Before October 2017, Google Chrome marked HTTP pages with exclamation point inside the grey circle.
-Such designation could be often ignored by visitors due to its obscurity.
-But now they’ve decided to mark pages without the SSL certificate installed as ‘ Not secure’ and eventually planning on adding a bold red triangle.
+Before October 2017, Google Chrome marked HTTP pages with an exclamation point inside a grey circle.
+Such a designation could be often ignored by visitors due to its obscurity.
+But now they’ve decided to mark pages without the SSL certificate installed as ‘ Not secure’ and eventually Google plans on adding a bold red triangle.

-If your HTTP website has a password field or credit card field, or even search bar, once customers start filling them, they will see such warning.
+If your HTTP website has a password field or credit card field, or even a search bar, once customers start filling them, they will see such a warning.

-The thing is, the ‘not secure’ notification plus red color often can be misinterpreted.
-Visitors in ignorance of details can think that their computer is already under hacker attack and will leave your website immediately with zero chance to come back.
+The thing is, the ‘not secure’ notification in red can often be misinterpreted.
+Visitors who aren't aware of this can think that their computer is already under hacker attack and will leave your website immediately being afraid to return.

-And in reverse, aware visitors seek for the green padlock before they even think of inputting any personal data or committing purchases.
-Google Chrome now made it more obvious by adding ‘Secure’ word.
+On the other hand, informed visitors look for the green padlock before they even think of inputting any personal data or making purchases.
+Google Chrome has now made it more obvious by adding the ‘Secure’ word.

-Now you know what SSL is and what it serves for.
-The main target is to protect users’ personal information on the way from a browser to a server.
+Now you know what SSL is and what it stands for.
+Its main purpose is to protect the users’ personal information on its way from a browser to a server.
 The collateral effect of migrating from HTTP to HTTPS is trust and credibility.

-If your website requires registration for further actions or offers subscription.
-To subscribe to the newsletter or mailing, filling fields like email address, phone, password and name is required.
+If your website requires registration for further actions or offers subscriptions.
+To subscribe to the newsletter, filling out fields like email address, and phone numbers, a password and name are required.
 This data also should be protected from leaks caused by vulnerability of HTTP pages.

 If your website has forms to submit.
-Users can submit their documents, photos, personal information via forms.
+Users can submit their documents, photos, and personal information via forms.
 And they have the right to keep this data between you and them.
-Protect your users’ rights by the SSL certificate.
+Protect your users’ rights with the SSL certificate.

 It’s your personal choice whether to migrate to HTTPS or not.
-But always remember that you can never be too careful in terms of safeness.
-Cyber security should be your initial concern.
+But always remember that you can never be too careful in terms of safety.
+Cyber security should be your fundamental concern.
 Your visitors will thank you.